Best Orthopedic Dog Bed: How to Choose Lasting Support

 How long should a quality orthopedic dog bed last?

 A well-built orthopedic bed should hold its support and appearance for years, not seasons.
-The difference is in the materials: CertiPUR-US® certified foam components, upholstery-grade covers in velvet or buttery chenille, and high-memory LUXURA-FILL® bolsters that recover their loft instead of flattening — all artfully hand crafted in California to be bought once and bought right.
+The difference is in the materials: CertiPUR-US® certified foam components, upholstery-grade covers in buttery chenille, and high-memory LUXURA-FILL® bolsters that recover their loft instead of flattening — all artfully hand crafted in California to be bought once and bought right.

 Animals Matter vs. ordinary orthopedic beds